 When you are exploring the rich history of Bosnia and Herzegovina and seeking for it’s most important monuments.
 It is impossible not to notice, and after it, fell in love with the most amazing castle-fortresses in Bosnia.
 Ostrozac castle, still witnessing the incredible history of the region.

 When you see the perfect mixture of the architecture styles.
 In this castle, it is like traveling the history of Bosnia and Herzegovina.
 So keep reading, and have a short tour of different periods of our beautiful country and it’s amazing castle – Ostrozac.

 The Ostrožac castle was constructed in North Bosnia, 14 kilometers NE of Bihać, on the left bank of beautiful river Una, standing at the peak of 206 meters above the river.

 The first castle, according to information we have, have been built here already in 405 BC and was called “Orisio” or “Hostrosach”.

 But, the oldest part of today’s castle has its origins in the 13th century.
 When in 1286 it was for the first time is mentioned as the property of the Knez (duke) of Blagaj, from the Babonic family.
 Babonics were Croatian noble family who were ruling the Old Town of Ostrozac.
 Since the left bank of River Una was not under the borders of Medieval Bosnia.
 Specific architecture style from medieval times in which it was constructed, gives this castle a very special charm and character of that time.

 The Ottomans attempted twice to capture it, in 1538 and 1543, and finally, Sokollu Ferhad Paşa (Ferhat Pasa Sokolovic) succeded in 1577 but soon it was recaptured by the Austrians.
-It came finally into the hands of the Ottomans in 1579 and the keys to Ostrozac castle were given to the family of Besirevic beys.
+It came finally into the hands of the Ottomans in 1579.
+The keys to Ostrozac castle were given to the family of Besirevic beys.
 Members of this family collectively owned the castle for the next 300 years.